 Positron emission tomography (PET) is a test that uses a special camera and small amounts of radioactive matter known as tracer to view organs in the body.
 The tracer is usually a special form of a substance (such as glucose) that collects in cells that are using a lot of energy, such as cancer cells.

 Our team of certified professionals is here to help you understand more about PET scans in Bend, Oregon.
-To learn more about the benefits and risks of this procedure, how to prepare, and more, please view the service below.

 - CT-PET SCANS